26 February 2025

 Metro: Please note the Metro is expected to open in 2022.
 The Metro’s yellow line (line 4) links the airport and the King Abdullah Financial District.
 There are eight stops along the way, and you can transfer to line 6 at three of those stations.
 One of the stations also offers transfers to line 1.
 You’ll find the airport station at Terminal 5.

-Getting around Riyadh isn’t as easy as it is in many other capital cities around the world.
+When it comes to getting around Riyadh during your Saudi Arabia vacation, it isn’t as easy as it is in many other capital cities around the world.
 Find out more below.

 Car: It is highly recommended to hire a driver if you’re renting a car in Riyadh.